3d-pli/SLIX/doc/SLIX/SLIX_GPU/toolbox.md

     peak_image: Boolean NumPy array specifying the peak positions in the full SLI stack
     centroids: Centroids resulting from `centroid_correction` for more accurate results
     number_of_directions: Number of directions which shall be generated.
-    use_gpu: If available use the GPU for calculation
-    return_numpy: Necessary if using `use_gpu`.
-Specifies if a CuPy or Numpy array will be returned.
+    return_numpy:  Specifies if a CuPy or Numpy array will be returned.

     Returns
     -------